 D.4.1 Background

 Pile design is dependent on past successful practice, that is, empiricism.
 Lacking experience with TLP foundations, the design approach adopted utilizes the jacket type platform pile design as the baseline for safety consideration.
-Factors, which could influence the safety of a TLP pile foundation, have been identified and compared to the design influence each factor has for a conventional jacket pile.
+Factors which could influence the safety of a TLP pile, foundation have been identified and compared to the design influence each factor has for a conventional jacket pile.
 Listed below are eight factors that were considered important for TLP pile design.
-A qualitative comparison or bias is discussed relating the TLP and jacket pile application.
+A qualitative comparison or bias is discussed relating to the TLP and jacket pile application.
 The last three factors were not included in the body of API 2T because their influence on design was deemed the same for the TLP and jacket foundations.

 D.4.2 Factors Influencing TLP Piled Foundations